sourcegraph/about/blogposts/press-release-sourcegraph-announces-new-gitlab-native-integration.md

 ## Universal Source Code Search Engine Makes Elite Development Possible for All

-Tech giants like Google and Facebook have invested hundreds of millions of dollars to build internal developer platforms for code search, code review, and alerts and automation.
+Tech giants like Google and Facebook have invested hundreds of millions of dollars to build internal developer tools for code search, code review, and code change management.
 Sourcegraph is making this standard available to all development teams—not just the ones working at the half-dozen dominant tech companies—and empowering them to ship better software faster.

 Sourcegraph’s universal source code search engine enables developers to search all of their organization’s code, across GitLab, GitHub, Bitbucket, Perforce, and more.
 It is the only enterprise code search solution on the market that integrates multiple code hosts for indexing tens of thousands of repositories, and thousands of daily active users.

 More information on Sourcegraph’s universal source code search is available [here](https://about.sourcegraph.com/product/code-search-navigation/#customers).

-## Code Change Automation Solution on the Horizon
+## Code Change Management Solution on the Horizon
-Code change automation gives developers the power to automate large-scale code changes across their entire organization.
+Code change management gives developers the power to perform large-scale code changes across their entire organization.
 Teams can remove deprecated code and legacy systems, triage and follow-through on critical security issues, and keep library dependencies up-to-date and consistent across all of an organization's code.
-Additional functionalities of Sourcegraph’s code change automation solution will be made available in early 2020.
+Additional functionalities of Sourcegraph’s code change management solution will be made available in early 2020.

 ## Company Momentum Charges Ahead